plone/training/docs/volto_customization/extending_teasers.md

     "@kitconcept/volto-blocks-grid": "*"
 ]
 ```

+You have to stop the frontend server and run `yarn install` again from the root of your project.

 ```{note}
 Its essential that we load `volto-teaser-tutorial` after volto-blocks-grid so that we overrride teaser block the right way.